October 13, 2017

 Once you find a niche, you can take a look at the kinds of products, services and business opportunities available in that niche that you would like to promote.
 You might consider starting a blog and becoming an affiliate for some of those products.
 Read our article "Getting Started with Affiliate Marketing to learn more.

 If you're not sure how to promote and sell products online, invest in online training that will show you how to become a pro at using social media marketing and online promotion.
-Take a look at a FREE training course that provides resources you can use to promote an online business without hype, hacks, spam or illegal shortcuts.
+Take a look at an affordable training course that provides resources you can use to promote an online business without hype, hacks, spam or illegal shortcuts.

 • Promote Other People's Products and Services - Think of the business model that appeals most to you.
 Network marketing, direct sales, affiliate marketing, e-Commerce, as well as working as a solopreneur are all viable and legitimate ways to earn money online.
 But they require certain skills and know how.